-The best place to visit to get an idea of what Rio once looked like, with miles and miles of tropical rain forest, walking trails, stunning views of the city, waterfalls, creeks and wonderfully varied greenery.
+The best place to visit to get an idea of what Rio once looked like, with miles of tropical rain-forests, walking trails, stunning views of the city, waterfalls, creeks and greenery.
 At this huge urban reserve, it only takes about 20 minutes to immerse yourself in nature.
 Serious hikers can climb to the summit of Pico da Tijuca, while others can simply enjoy the waterfall, Cascatinha Taunay, at the Alto da Boa Vista.

 At 710 meters (2329 feet), this hunchback mountain is where the Christ Redeemer statue stands with outstretched arms.
 At night, the 30-meter (98-foot) statue seems to float as if it were a guardian angel for the city.
 Of course it will be crowded with many tourists, but, nothing can prepare you for the view you will witness.
 Stand with the statue at your back, and to your left is the soccer temple Maracanã and the northern districts.
 Straight ahead in the distance is Niterói with its snaky bridge and Rio's other must see, the hump of the Sugarloaf.
 To the right is the Lagoa Rodrigo de Freitas in the foreground, and Copacabana and Ipanema beaches further out.

-Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired Bossa Nova classic "The Girl from Ipanema".
-Sparkling white sand stretches as far as they eye can see here and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
-Rio's tropical weather means plenty of sun and the beach draws crowds of Brazilians and visitors looking to soak up some rays in their chic beach best.
-Eclectic to say the least, each of Ipanema's postos or zones has a unique spirit from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
+Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired the Bossa Nova song "The Girl from Ipanema".
+Sparkling white sand stretches as far as the eye can see and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
+Rio's tropical weather means plenty of Sun, and the beach draws crowds of Brazilians and visitors looking to relax here.
+Each of Ipanema's postos or zones has a unique spirit, from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
 Beach culture at its best, Ipanema offers something for every visitor.
 Due to the forceful undertow, it's best to swim with caution.